 Some half century later in 1652, Jan van Riebeeck, Governor of the Cape, established a "half-way house" to provide fresh supplies for ships en route to- and from- Holland and the spice islands of the East Indies.

-Soon, Houtbaai (Wood in Dutch) became the official name for this picturesque bay.
+Soon, Houtbaai (Wood Bay in Dutch) became the official name for this picturesque bay.

-Jan van Riebeeck identified the nearby heavily wooded forests to contain excellent timber, used exhaustively over the next 50 + years to meet the shore- and ship- building needs of a rapidly expanding population.
+Jan van Riebeeck identified the nearby heavily wooded forests as a source of excellent timber, used exhaustively over the next 50 + years to meet the shore- and ship- building needs of a rapidly expanding population.

 The fishing village of Hout Bay was founded much later, probably about 1867, when a German immigrant began to farm and fish in the area, others gradually following to this unspoilt valley.

 Perennial water of the Hout Bay River flowed from the southern (back) aspect of Table Mountain, while the often prevalent, strong south-easterly wind from that direction brought cloud cover + precipitation to the north and north-east sides of the mountain, providing safe drinking water to the growing population of Cape Town.

 However, the northern aspects would eventually no longer be sufficient . . .

 Attention thereby became focused on the south side, i.e. the large catchment area of the Hout Bay area, bounded by the mountains and some 34 km2 in extent !

 Commencing in 1887, Tunnels were built to divert much of this water north & north-eastwards to five newly, sequentially constructed Dams to contain the siphoned-off water from the Orange Kloof forest.